paulogervasio/socket-chessjs/README.md

 # Socket-chessjs

-A simple socket app using nodejs and javascript.
+A simple socket app using nodejs and javascript and Docker.

 TODO